 - 10. According to Article 16 EPC, the Receiving Section ceases to be responsible for a European patent application when a request for examination has been made or the applicant has indicated under Article 96(1) EPC that he desires to proceed further with his application.
-In the case of an international application for which no supplementary European search report has to be drawn up, for the reason given in the previous paragraph, the reference to Article 96(1) EPC in Article 16 EPC has to be ignored as inapplicable.
+In the case of an international application for which no supplementary European search report has to be drawn up, the reference to Article 96(1) EPC in Article 16 EPC has to be ignored as inapplicable.
 Therefore, it is correct to say that the Examining Division assumes responsibility for such an international application when the request for examination has been made. - 11.
 The question whether Article 16 EPC applies differently in a case in which a supplementary European search report is required in accordance with Article 157(2)(a) EPC can only be answered by considering the legal nature of a supplementary European search report.
 As the Board has already decided in Case J 06/83 (Decision of 25 September 1984), a supplementary European search report has to be considered to be a European search report within the meaning of the EPC for certain purposes and the provisions of Articles 17 and 92 EPC apply to its drawing up and transmittal to the applicant by a Search Division. - 12.
-Bearing in mind the matters considered above in paragraphs 7 to 9, the Board concludes from the language of Article 96(1) EPC, from its purpose, and from its context in the other provisions of the EPC, that there is every reason to consider that the reference in Article 96(1) EPC to transmittal of the European search report must be interpreted as including transmittal of a supplementary European search report. - 13.
-It follows that Article 16 EPC applies to its full extent in a case in which a supplementary European search report is transmitted.
+From the language of Article 96(1)EPC, from its purpose, and from its context in the other provisions of the EPC, the Board concludes that there is every reason to consider that the reference in Article 96(1) EPC to transmittal of the European search report must be interpreted as including transmittal of a supplementary European search report. - in which a supplementary European search report is transmitted.

 The making of a request for examination before the supplementary European search report has been transmitted to the applicant does not have the effect of immediately transferring responsibility for the application to the Examining Division.
-In this respect, the

-Guidelines for Examination in the European Patent Office Part C= VI, 1.1.3., October 1981, cannot be followed by the Board.
+In this respect, the Guidelines for Examination in the European Patent Office Part C-VI, 1.1.3., October 1981, cannot be followed by the Board.

 Thus, the applicant is in the same legal position as any other applicant who is entitled to receive invitations under Article 96(1) and Rule 51(1) EPC.